Does Your Child’s IEP Actually Support Inclusion?

 You've sat in IEP meetings and left feeling like something was missing, but you couldn't name it.

-What Becomes Possible for Your Child
+This Is What Your Child Deserves

 Your child experiences real inclusion, not just a seat in the room.